fuwaneko/node-protobuf/README.md

 + Refactor code to make it more readable
 + Add check for required fields present when serializing

-## Changelog

-### 1.0.8

-+ Fixed build on Mac OS X 10.9
-+ Updated README with better example

-### 1.0.7

-+ Fixed segfault on incorrect schema name.

-### 1.0.6

-+ Added check for correct argument type and handling for malformed protocol buffers.

-### 1.0.5

-+ Fixed incorrect parsing of byte datatype.
-Now it's parsed as Node.js Buffer and Buffer can be serialized into byte field.
-Big thanks to [xanm](https://github.com/AlexMarlo) for contributing.

-### 1.0.4

-+ Fixed incorrect parsing of optional nested messages

-### 1.0.3

-+ Fixed incorrect parsing of optional values (now they are omitted from result object if not present)

-### 1.0.2

-+ Added experimental support for 64-bit precision integers (look below for constructor arguments)

 ## Requirements

 * Protocol Buffers >= 2.1.0